Roadworks are set to be carried out at Harrington which will affect traffic to Lakes College starting from Monday, January 30th

 Robert Chairs the Audit Committee

 With extensive experience in occupational therapy for the NHS, and recently retired as the Director of the Institute of Health at the University of Cumbria, Alison has returned to her roots working part-time in occupational therapy.
 She brings significant leadership and management expertise, including Human Resources, to the Board.
 Alison is passionate about education and raising aspirations in the local communities of Cumbria.

 Alison is a member of the Remuneration Committee and Quality Working Group.

 Interests and Expertise – Quality; Higher Education; Human Resources.

 Starting his career with Lakes College as a carpentry and joinery lecturer, Lee is now Curriculum Operations Leader for Construction, Building Services & Civil Engineering and the curriculum staff governor.
 He very much sees the College as a pillar of the community in which he grew up and is passionate about supporting the local population to develop their knowledge, skills and behaviours to enable them to pursue a successful career.

 Nigel Holliday – Independent Governor

-Nigel is a former student of Lakes College and Head of Profession (Engineering and Maintenance) with Sellafield Ltd, where among his many responsibilities, he has overall responsibility for the training and development of 2,400 maintenance and engineering staff, including the technical content and governance of apprenticeships.
+Nigel is a former student of Lakes College and, until recently, was Head of Profession (Engineering and Maintenance) with Sellafield Ltd where, among his many responsibilities, he had overall responsibility for the training and development of 2,400 maintenance and engineering staff, including the technical content and governance of apprenticeships.
 His enthusiasm and commitment to partnership working, and to enhance opportunities for local communities, shines through.